cspen/RESTful-App/README.md

 	By not using a single AJAX method not only would it be easier to set request headers and other information unique to each AJAX call but it will also reduce the method chain from three to two.

+UPDATE 2018-08-31
+	I've decided to not implement a search feature because the current architecture is too weak.
+I didn't have a search feature in mind initially.
+To implement search, I would need a search feature on the server.
+Also, the client javascript application would need some sort of screen manager to allow toggling between the data table and the search results.